verdaux/BookNotes/Phrases/Impressors.md

 - [ ] My ambition is handicapped by laziness.
 - [ ] What are you looking for?
 Same as you.
 Love, acceptance, solid RoI
 - [ ] Let's laugh at your very well deserved misfortune.
+- [ ] “Something is always born of excess: great art was born of great terrors, great loneliness, great inhibitions, instabilities, and it always balances them.”